Gauravbisht1/Travel-app/README.md

 # TRAVEL APP

 <h3>A Full React & API Base Travel Web App.
 It is a Web App that help users to find Hotels, Resturents and Other Attraction through Map.
-You can go through Map to Anywhere in map and this will show you all Hotels, Resturents of that place....</h3>
+You can go through map to anywhere and this will show you all Hotels, Resturents of that place....</h3>

 ![Screenshot_20220322_154735](https://user-images.githubusercontent.com/87888901/159465975-3ccbd846-3b56-4d6c-9998-fadda0ab00db.png)